Phileosopher/commonplace/mind-neurodivergence.md

 Indicators:

+1. Hyperactive
+   - Trouble with patiently waiting their turn
+   - Excessively talking
+   - Speaks very quickly
+   - Has no internal language "filter" and over-shares information
+2. Impulsive
+   - Interjects rapid, emotional answers
+   - Rambles or veers off-topic
-- Easily shifts subjects without any provocation.
+   - Easily shifts subjects without provocation
+   - Fidgets when others are speaking
-- Difficulty staying focused on one task.
+   - Difficulty staying focused on one task
+3. Inattentive
+   - Easily bored and distracted by external stimuli or background information
+   - Unintentionally loud
+   - May unintentionally dominate conversations
+   - Forgets details and needs to have information repeated
+   - Appears to ignore others

+ADD often mixes with [autism](mind-neurodivergence-autism.md).

-  - However, this is not true when mixed with autism, where the hyperfocus draws in associations from *everything* toward a singular task.
+- The dominant different is the lack of autistic hyperfocus, which draws in associations from *everything* toward a singular task (e.g., everything is about Star Wars).

 How to behave with them:

 - Give them room to run their mind all over the place.
 - Don't expect them to be reliable.
+- If you're patient, you can often train them to be more socially acceptable:
+  - Openly state when they've interrupted you.
+  - If they ever indicate two unrelated domains, ask them how they are related.

 The cure for it: